wayneashleyberry/go-http-routers/README.md

 # Go HTTP Routers

+The list of routers being investigated here are taken from https://github.com/avelino/awesome-go?tab=readme-ov-file#routers.

 ## Qualified Routers (4)

 These repositories **exist**, have at least one **GitHub release**, and their **latest release is within the past 365 days**.
 Ordered by star count (descending).